adslbarxatov/SudokuSolver/docs/index.md

 Exit from the active game state occurs if:
 - reset all values in all cells
 - switch the interface to the table-solving mode or exit the app in this mode
+- load the table from file
 - make the complete sudoku solution (with the result displayed) from the menu (green checkmark or `F5` key)
-- finish solving the table manually
+- finish solving (win) the table manually

 In the active game state, the main function is to check for a solution (blue checkmark or `F3` key).
 When you click this button, the current state of the table is checked for the possibility